firalabs/firadmin/README.md

+## !!!
+DEPRECATED !!!
+**This package is no longer actively maintained.
+The next version of Laravel 5 should propably contain all basic stuff you need to start a admin panel.**

 #Firadmin
 Laravel 4 package used to create a beautiful admin panel with default user managment.
 This package is currently under active development, following Laravel 4.